mwmancuso/Personal-NoteApp/README.md

 Notesapp
 ========
-**This project has not been touched since *May 2014*.
+**This project has not been touched since *May 2014* (at which point I was a junior in high school).
 It was originally intended to be a self-teaching experience, but was dropped in favor of more lucrative ventures.**

 The following text is unaltered, and was perhaps a better exercise in documentation than in programming.

 ---

-The master branch of this Git project is available at https://dev.notes.xpandismo.com/.

 What Is It?
 -----------